clarkcb/xsearch/README.md

   6 a try when it finally arrives, but I have a feeling that I won't be doing too much in Perl down the road.

 * [PHP](http://php.net/) - I have a fair amount of web dev experience with PHP, but had never done any non-web/CLI work in it, and I had also never worked with PHP 5 classes.
 Also, I wanted to see how fast I could put a PHP version together.
 The experience was actually not too painful.
-PHP is not my favorite language for sure, and I'm not sure I like how namespaces are implemented in it, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first-class functions and some functional-style functions (<code>array_filter</code>,
-  <code>array_map</code>, etc.).
-I got a basic working version (everything
-  except linesafterto/until and archive file searching) done in a little over a day.
+PHP is not my favorite language for sure - it feels haphazardly designed, the syntax is only slightly cleaner than Perl's and the way that namespaces are implemented bugs me - but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first-class functions and some functional-style functions (`array_filter`, `array_map`, etc.).
+I got a basic working version (everything except linesafterto/until and archive file searching) done in a little over a day.

 * [Python](https://www.python.org/) -
   This was my 2nd go-to scripting language (after Perl), and the first language